AN1001/gyro_games/README.md

-Ask me how to play/connect
+Ask me how to play/connect (Must be on same WiFi network to work)

 [1] in summary load website on PC and mobile